hmc-cs111-spring2016/hmc-cs111-spring2016.github.io/syllabus.md

     use during the third week of class.
 There are lots of good online resources for [learning Scala][Scala doc].

-**Books:** There are two recommended books for the course.
-You don't *need* to buy either of them; but I recommend them because the each give the most bang for the buck in this class.
+**Books:** There are three recommended books for the course.
+You don't *need* to buy any of them; but I recommend them because the each give the most bang for the buck in this class.

    - _[Scala for the Impatient][SftI]_ by Cay Horstmann.
 This book is a good reference for the Scala programming language, which we'll be using a lot during the first half of the course.
 I'll point out parts of the book that might be useful for particular assignments.
+   - _[The Design of Everyday Things][DOET]_ by Donald A. Norman This classic design book is mainly about the design of physical objects, but many of the principles can be transferred to the design of programming languages (and other software).
+It's a great read, and it will probably change the way  you look at the world.
    - _[Language Implementation Patterns][LIP]_ by
     Terence Parr.
 This book is a great, general resource for implementing programming languages.
 It will be most useful to you during the second half of the course, as you work on your project.
 I won't give any assigned readings, but I might point you to parts of the book that I think will help with your project.